-✓ The facility does not discharge to a Losing Stream as defined by [10 CSR 20-2.010(40)] & [10 CSR 20-7.031(1)(O)].
+✓ The facility discharges to a Losing Stream as defined by [10 CSR 20-2.010(40)] & [10 CSR 20-7.031(1)(O)], and is an existing facility.
+The facility underwent an alternative evaluation during the approval of construction which determined alternative options to be unacceptable for environmental and/or economic reasons.